OpenTranslationBible/open-bible/en-GB/55.2 Timothy/md/2-timothy-04.md

 ## 2 Timothy 4:9

-Make every effort to come to me soon;
+Do your utmost to visit me soon;

 ## 2 Timothy 4:10